 Application Review and Scoring

 The NOFO will ask that specific information be included in certain sections of the application.
 Peer reviewers give credit only for items addressed in those required sections.
-Credit may be given if applicants refer to relevant items located in other sections of the application if they are not included in the required section.

 Peer reviewers score applications on a scale of 0-100.
 The priority score for each application is the mean of the committee members' total scores.